Skin cancer checks: how to spot the signs

 - face, including nose, lips and under the chin

-- the skin between areas like fingers and toes and under toenails.
+- the skin between areas like fingers and toes, and under toenails.

 When to seek help

-Alert your doctor if you notice:
+Health Direct says you should alert your doctor if you notice:

 - new spots that are dry and scaly; pearly, pale red, black or dark brown; lumpy, or have uneven or smudgy outlines